What is a Liquidation Preference?

-The two most common types of liquidation preferences in Venture Capital (VC) are:
+The two most common types in venture capital (VC) are:

 - Commonly referred to as “straight preferred”